JoeyMckenzie/joeymckenzie.tech/content/2023/content-driven-websites-with-php-and-laravel.md

 Beautiful!
 Any source code change within my `app/` directory triggered a full linting run to make sure I was holding myself accountable for not letting my code go to shit (pardon my French).

 Side note, composer is easily up there with cargo competing for best language toolchain on the market.
+I mean come on JavaScript... why do we need four different package managers?

 ## Content syncing

-One of the things I need is the ability to continuously sync markdown content with the database I store it in.
+One of the things I need is the ability to continuously sync markdown content with the database I store it in, which in my case is just a MySQL instance running on my droplet provisioned with the help of Laravel Forge (more on that later).
 Rather than writing some one off shell script to do that, I found Laravel commands mighty useful to simply just define a custom artisan command that would:

 - Read my content files
 - Parse the frontmatter on each markdown file
-- Parse the markdown
-- Convert the markdown to HTML
+- Parse the markdown and convert it to HTML
-- Save it all to the database
+- Save everything to the data to the database

 That ended up looking something like: